-SUMMARY OF AUDITOR'S RESULTS FOR THE YEAR ENDED JUNE 30, 2016
+SUMMARY OF AUDITOR'S RESULTS FOR THE YEAR ENDED JUNE 30, 2017

 FINANCIAL STATEMENTS

 Type of auditor's report issued: Unmodified

-Internal control over financial re eporting:
+Internal control over financial rep orting:

-Material weakness identified?
+Material weakness identified ?
 No

 Significant deficiency identified?
 None reported

-Noncompliance material to finan ncial statements noted?
+Noncompliance material to financial statements noted?
 No

 FEDERAL AWARDS

-Internal control over major Fede eral programs:
+Internal control over major Feder al programs:

 Material weakness identified?
 No

-Significant deficiency identi fied?
+Significant deficiency identified?
 None reported

-Type of report issued on compli ance for major Federal programs: Unmodified
+Type of report issued on compliance for major Federal programs: Unmodified

-Any audit findings disclosed that with Section 200.516(a) of the t are required to be reported in accordance Uniform Guidance?
+Any audit findings disclosed that a with Section 200.516(a) of the U are required to be reported in accordance inform Guidance?
 No

-Identification of major Federal p programs:
+Identification of major Federal pro ograms:

-CFDA Numbers Name of Federal Program or Cluster
+CFDA Numbers 84.027, 84.027A, 84.173, Name of Federal Program or Cluster

-Title I, Part A - Basic Grants

-84.010 Low Income and Neglected
+84.173A Special Education Cluster

 93.600 Head Start

-Dollar threshold used to disting tich between Type A and Type B programs. \$ 815,861

-Dollar threshold used to distinguish between Type A and Type B programs:
+Dollar threshold used to distinguish between Type A and Type B programs: \$ 881,396

-Auditee qualified as low-risk au ditee?
+Auditee qualified as low-risk auditee?
 Yes

 STATE AWARDS

-Type of auditor's report issued on compliance for programs: Unmodified
+Type of auditor's report issued on Unmodified for all programs of was qualified: except for the following program which Unmodified

+Name of Program After School Education and Safety Program

-FINANCIAL STATEMENT FINDINGS FOR THE YEAR ENDED JUNE 30, 2016
+FINANCIAL STATEMENT FINDINGS FOR THE YEAR ENDED JUNE 30, 2017